Jason Doyle: Career

 In 2013, Doyle won the Master of Speedway title in Bockhorn, Germany.
 In Sweden, Doyle moved from Vastervik to Dackarna while in Poland he left Lodz to join Torun.

 Doyle narrowly missed winning his first Australian Championship when he finished only 2 points behind Chris Holder over the three rounds of the 2014 Championship.
 In the "A" Final of the last round at the Gillman Speedway, Doyle fell and was excluded from the re-run and with Holder finishing second he was able to win his 5th national crown.
 Going into the round Doyle and Holder had been tied on 38 points after the first two rounds with Doyle winning the opening round in Kurri Kurri and Holder the second round at Undera Park.

 On 28 December 2014, Doyle won the 2014/15 South Australian Championship at Gillman.
 Doyle became the first rider from NSW to win the SA title since Aub Lawson won the 3-Lap Championship in 1949.
 Doyle's win also makes it 8 SA Championships in succession not won by a South Australian rider.
 On 10 January 2015, Doyle won the final round of the 2015 Australian Individual Speedway Championship at Kurri Kurri, to become Australian Champion.

-In 2015, he was the UK League Riders' Championship winner, a feat he repeated in 2018.
+In 2015, Doyle was the UK League Riders' Championship winner, a feat he repeated in 2018.

 Doyle returned to Swindon Robins for the 2019 season, going on to win the SGB Premiership and KO Cup.
 In 2022, he signed for the Ipswich Witches for the SGB Premiership 2022 season and won the Premiership pairs and was the stand out rider in the league, finishing top of the league averages.

-He remained with Ipswich for the SGB Premiership 2023, where he helped the club win the KO Cup and re-signed for the SGB Premiership 2024 season and re-signed for the 2025 Premiership.
+Doyle remained with Ipswich for the SGB Premiership 2023, where he helped the club win the KO Cup and re-signed for the SGB Premiership 2024 season and re-signed for the 2025 Premiership.